judydnguyen/donut-paper-ds-5690/presentation.md

 ## Questions for Discussion
-1. What do you think will be the factors affecting the performance of training Donut?
+% 1.
+What do you think will be the factors affecting the performance of training Donut?
-2. Why was the Swin Transformer selected as the visual encoder, and could alternative backbones (e.g., ViT) provide better results?
+% 2.
+Why was the Swin Transformer selected as the visual encoder, and could alternative backbones (e.g., ViT) provide better results?
-3. In which cases where Donut fails to extract accurate information (e.g., as shown in the DocVQA examples), what are the key reasons?
-Would additional fine-tuning with specialized datasets solve these issues?
+% 3.
+In which cases where Donut fails to extract accurate information (e.g., as shown in the DocVQA examples), what are the key reasons?
+Would additional fine-tuning % with specialized datasets solve these issues?
+1. In what scenarios might Donut’s OCR-free approach encounter limitations, and how can they be mitigated?
+    - When dealing with noisy or low-resolution documents, what preprocessing techniques could help?
+    - Could incorporating multi-modal learning (e.g., combining image and text embeddings) improve results?
+2. How can Donut improve its performance on complex reasoning tasks, such as those found in DocVQA?
+    - Would integrating external reasoning modules or large language models enhance answer accuracy?
+    - What role could task-specific fine-tuning play in improving logical reasoning capabilities?

 ## Demonstrating of using Donut
 - Implementation of fine-tuning Donut [here](Fine_tune_Donut_on_DocVQA.ipynb)